MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 4. Select Delete machine in the command bar.

 >[!Note]
-> Delete a credential will not delete the associated environment variables
+> Deleting a credential don't delete the associated environment variables

 ## Create desktop flow connections using a credential
 Note: Credentials (preview) are only supported in the desktop flow connections for now.